Paying for your ride

 Fares are determined by the day of the week and distance traveled; there are no rush-hour fares on Northstar trains.

-Metropass, U-Passes, College Passes and Student Passes are valid for $3 toward your Northstar fare.
-The rest of the fare can be paid using stored value from your pass.
+A Metropass, U-Pass, College Pass or Student Pass is valid for $3 toward your Northstar fare.
+Any remaining fare can be paid using stored value from your pass.
 Add value to your pass here.

 Taking the train to a game or event?

-> Ride easy with an Event 6-Hour Pass (valid on buses and light rail)
+> Ride easy with an Event 6-Hour Pass (valid on buses and METRO lines)

 > Save BIG with a Northstar Roundtrip Family Pass